a brief career history

 Meanwhile in the UK and with a shift towards a more classical audience, Dan found himself giving concerts in churches, arts centres and small theatres as well as teaching singing and vocal skills, which also resulted in international renown.

 Dan’s Spirit-Dancing trilogy of CDs was complete in 2003 when he released Autumn Dance, his most complex album to date featuring an array of artists, instruments and styles, including his unique electro-acoustic guitar work.
 Let It Be Me, a largely dulcimer album, followed in 2010 and more recently Au Vieux Moulin in 2014.
 Featuring a variety of dulcimer styles and original compositions, Au Vieux Moulin is Dan’s most popular album to date and features English actress and classically-trained singer Rebecca Hallworth on vocals, international jazz-man Andy Crowdy on bass and guitar and a guest appearance by Stephen Seifert.
-Working with British producer and BBC broadcast engineer Russ Dawson Butterworth in excellent studios has resulted in Dan’s albums having highly professional production values and being polished productions.
+Working with British producer and TV broadcast engineer Russ Dawson Butterworth in excellent studios has resulted in Dan’s CDs having highly professional production values and being polished productions.
 Indeed Dan’s albums, released on his own label DanSing Music, have received glowing reviews on both sides of the Atlantic and several thousand copies have been sold with global distribution, courtesy of the Divine Art Recordings Group.